 Co.
-Tipperary is located within both the Mid-West and South-East Strategic Planning Areas (SPAs), which are sub-regional areas of the Southern Region.
+Tipperary is located within the Mid-West and South-East Strategic Planning Areas (SPAs), both subregional areas of the Southern Region.
 Clonmel, Nenagh and Thurles are three of the fourteen designated Key Towns within the RSES with targeted population increases of more than thirty per cent by 2040.

-The Limerick-Waterford Transport and Economic network/axis links the cities of Limerick and Waterford and the Atlantic Economic Corridor and Eastern Corridor.
-Cooperation and coordination are required across all local authorities to develop potential regional synergies through enhanced collaboration between the Limerick, Shannon and Waterford Metropolitan

-Areas, the Key Town of Clonmel and the towns of Carrick-on-Suir, Cahir and Tipperary in Co.
+The Limerick-Waterford Transport and Economic network/ axis links the cities of Limerick and Waterford and the Atlantic Economic Corridor and Eastern Corridor.
+Cooperation and coordination are required across all local authorities to develop potential regional synergies through enhanced collaboration between the Limerick, Shannon and Waterford Metropolitan Areas, the Key Town of Clonmel and the towns of Carrick-on-Suir, Cahir and Tipperary in Co.
 Tipperary.
 The role of existing and potential inter-urban networks are regionally significant drivers of collaboration and growth.
 It is aimed to strengthen multimodal connectivity with sustainable upgrades to the N24 corridor and connect port and airport assets.

-The transition to a low carbon future and potential for the Region to become a global leader the bioeconomy is of importance.
-The sustainable development of the Lisheen Bioeconomy Hub site will create a significant economic and employment driver with the potential to significantly contribute towards meeting Ireland's climate change targets as a strategic site of European significance.
+The transition to a low-carbon future provides the potential for the Region to become a global leader in the bioeconomy arena.
+The sustainable development of the Lisheen Bioeconomy Hub site will create an economic and employment driver with the potential to contribute towards meeting Ireland's climate change targets as a strategic site of European significance.

-The importance of the sustainable growth and development of Towns and Villages and Rural Communities is recognised.
-Place-making and the ten-minute Town approach to sustainable development is desirable for all settlements.
-This will be supported by Climate Action involving Climate Resilient Development and land-use.
+The importance of the sustainable growth and development of towns, villages and rural communities is recognised.
+Place-making and the ten-minute Town approach to sustainable development are desirable for all settlements.
+This will be supported by climate action involving climate-resilient development and land use.

 The sustainable development of the unique cultural, built, and natural heritage of Co.
 Tipperary will leverage the county's location within Fáilte Ireland's Ireland's Ancient East and Ireland's Hidden Heartlands.
-This opportunity will drive the contribution of Tourism, Enterprise, and Industry to the wider regional economy.
+This opportunity will drive the contribution of tourism, enterprise, and industry to the broader regional economy.

-The development of Regional Scale Amenities including development of Blue Green Infrastructure and Greenways will enhance Regional Connectivity and contribute to the development of a Smart Region.
+The development of regional-scale amenities, including Blue Green Infrastructure and Greenways, will enhance regional connectivity and contribute to developing a Smart Region.